Personalized marketing is a primary focus for marketers now.

 Increase conversions and revenue

 It makes sense to have a customized service.
-If customers get suggestions to read recommendations for products that speak to their interests, they are more likely to consume it.
+If customers get suggestions to read recommendations for products that speak to their interests, they are more likely to consume them.
 If they are happy with the service they receive and the communications they receive from you, they are more likely to stick it to your competitors with you.

 Improve customer retention